Benny Creek

 Benny Creek is a stream in the U.S. state of Arizona.
 It is a tributary of Hall Creek.

 Benny Creek has the name of Benny Howell, an early settler.

+Location and features

+Benny Creek is a stream located in the White Mountains of eastern Arizona, within the Apache- Sitgreaves National Forests.
+It is a tributary of Hall Creek.
+The area features a ponderosa pine forest setting at an elevation of over 8,200 feet, and supports native fish species like speckled dace and bluehead sucker.